 - On July 29, 2015

 Pregnancy Discrimination Case Young v.
-United Parcel Service
+United Parcel Service (UPS)

 Under the Family Medical Leave Act regulations, pregnancy is considered its own unique kind of disability that can last for around nine months.
 Despite this unique nature, employers must treat pregnancy as they would any other disability.

 In the case of Young v.
 United Parcel Service, UPS said that since it did not generally give any special accommodations to people unable to do their job due to disability, it should not give accommodations to a pregnant woman who cannot lift heavy packages.
 However, Young argued, UPS did provide accommodations for a few specific cases, notably persons who suffered on the job injuries.

 The case made it all the way to the Supreme Court and the court ended up laying out a framework that could be used to establish if an employer is indeed discriminatory with respect to pregnancy.

 While working for UPS as a part-time driver, Peggy Young became pregnant in 2006.
 Her doctor restricted her to lifting 20 pounds or less during the initial 20 weeks of her pregnancy, and 10 pounds or less after that.
 As part of its terms of employment, UPS requires its drivers to be able to handle packages up to 70 pounds without assistance and up to 150 pounds with assistance.